-Covers are the first bit of customer-facing marketing that your reader will ever see.
+Book covers are the first bit of customer-facing marketing that your reader will ever see.
 They’re a shortcut—telling the reader in shorthand that they’ll like this book, that it’s in the genre they love to read, and that the person who wrote it is someone they can trust with their valuable (often limited) reading time.
 That’s a lot of information to pack into one image, and still make it effective.
 So what’s the secret psychology behind choosing a good cover?

 And choosing … there’s a reason we’re describing covers as a choice the author makes, rather than harping on the idea of do-it-yourself versus hire-someone cover design (at least for the moment—we’ll get to this later).

+Few things sell your book as successfully to a new reader as your cover.
 Regardless of how you come to the cover, you’re going to make a few choices before your book goes live.
 So it’s a good idea to have as much preparation as you can get, to work out exactly what you should be looking for in a good cover design, and exactly what to avoid.

 Let’s take a look at the elements, the philosophy, and the psychology of a good cover.

 Image is Everything for a Book Cover

 There are a couple of image-related philosophies that we need to look into, and one of them won’t be much of a surprise.

 Humans are lazy.
 We’re constantly looking for ways to shortcut the decision-making process, and that includes looking for anything useful in helping us decide what we should read next.